Cloth nappies have come a long way since the days of terry cloth squares.

 What other accessories will I need for modern cloth nappies?

 There are a few accessories you can buy that will make using cloth nappies easier.

 - Nappy bucket – make sure it has a close-fitting lid so curious toddlers can’t open it!

-- Disposable nappy liners – this will make clean up a bit easier as you can just tip the entire liner in the toilet (not the liner itself though, they might clog up your pipes eventually) and the nappy won’t be as dirty.
+- Disposable nappy liners – this will make clean up a bit easier as you can just tip the contents of the liner in the toilet (not the liner itself though, they might clog up your pipes eventually) and the nappy won’t be as dirty.

 - Wet bags – these waterproof bags are perfect for storing a used nappy in when you’re out of the house.